LLNL/shroud/docs/reference.rst

    Suffix to append to the end of generated name.

 return_this
    The method returns a reference to ``this``.
-This ideom can be used to chain calls in C++.
-This ideom does not translate to C and Fortran.
+This idiom can be used to chain calls in C++.
+This idiom does not translate to C and Fortran.
    Instead the *C_return_type* format is set to ``void``.